 Dr. Christen Dilly is a general gastroenterologist with a career focus on medical education.
 She truly loves her work, and this drives her to help learners and colleagues develop fulfilling careers.
 Her clinical practice is at the Roudebush VA Medical Center, where she directs the weight loss clinic, performs endoscopic therapies for Barrett’s esophagus and other upper GI pathologies, and removes large colon polyps.
 As her capstone project for a Master of Education degree, she developed and now directs the Clinician Educator Training Pathway for residents and fellows across all GME programs (clin-ed.squarespace.com).
 In conjunction with this program, she conducts research into professional identity formation in future educators.
-She is the Key Clinical Educator for the GI division, responsible for the education effort for medical students and residents.
 She is the co-site director for the GI/nutrition course for second-year medical students.
 She runs the GI clinical elective and a new online elective for senior medical students.
 She is the faculty advisor for the GI student interest group and for the GME House Staff Forum.
 At the fellowship level, she is starting a new role as the chair of the clinical competency committee.
 She also enjoys faculty development, and she has facilitated several faculty learning communities centered around the scholarship of teaching and learning.
 She is the co-director of the AGA Academy of Educators, where she is working to help GI educators across the country develop as educators.